 The next time you find yourself bemoaning your tax burden or the size of your refund (or lack thereof), ask yourself one question: Do I qualify for the Earned Income Tax Credit?

-If question marks just appeared in a bubble over your head, we're here to help.
 The Earned Income Tax Credit (EITC) is a tax credit available to working Americans with low incomes.
 It is specifically designed to keep individuals and families out of poverty while encouraging people to work.
 And it works!
-In 2010, the EITC was credited with keeping 6.6 million Americans above the poverty line [source: Internal Revenue Service].
-That's more than any other anti-poverty program, including food stamps, housing subsidies, WIC, free school lunch or energy assistance [source: Short].
-In 2010, 26.8 million Americans received an EITC, for a total of $59.5 billion [source: IRS].
+In 2018, the EITC was credited with lifting 5.6 million Americans above the poverty line including 3 million children [source: CBPP].
+In 2020, about 25 million Americans received an EITC for a total of $62 billion [source: IRS].
+But not everyone who qualifies for the EITC claims this important credit, potentially leaving thousands of dollars in free money on the table.

-To qualify for the EITC, you have to earn very little money relative to the size of your family.
-The maximum you can report in earned income is $49,078 if married and filing jointly or $43,998 if filing individually -- and that's only if you have three or more children.
+To qualify for the EITC, you have to earn relatively little money for the size of your family.
+For the 2020 tax year, the maximum you can report in earned income is $56,844 if married and filing jointly or $43,998 if filing individually — and that's only if you have three or more children.
 The income limit decreases if you have fewer children or no children to support.
-If you are single with no children, you have to make less than $13,360 to receive the EITC [source: Internal Revenue Service].
+If you are single with no children, you have to make less than $15,820 to receive the EITC [source: IRS].

 As with any IRS program, the EITC comes with a long list of complicated rules, restrictions and rate tables.
 To clear up some of the confusion, we'll start by explaining exactly who qualifies for the EITC and who does not.